blocknative/web3-onboard/packages/vue/README.md

 ```

 ### `getChain`
-Function that returns the current chain that a wallet is connected to
+Function that returns the current chain a wallet is connected to

 ### Example usage
 ```vue